thingsboard/thingsboard.github.io/_includes/templates/edge/add-edge.md

-To use ThingsBoard Edge first you must launch ThingsBoard Platform and create edge entity.
+In order to start using ThingsBoard Edge you must run ThingsBoard Platform and create edge entity.
-For each entity ThingsBoard automatically generates immutable unique <strong>Edge Secret</strong> and <strong>Edge Key</strong>
+For each entity ThingsBoard automatically generates immutable unique credentials: <strong>Edge Secret</strong> and <strong>Edge Key</strong>
 (kind of login/password).

 {% capture contenttogglespec %}